 I go to my local CVS so much that one of the cashiers knows my name, and he gives me Hershey’s Kisses and extra coupons when I come in.
 Last week, I made four trips there in 24 hours.
 I recently wore out my CVS card and they had to give me a new one.
 I think I spend more time there than I do in my own house.

-Besides birthday cards, contact solution and toothpaste, I buy a lot of my kit essentials there.
+Besides birthday cards, contact solution and toothpaste, I buy a lot of my pro makeup my kit essentials there.
 Here are my top CVS items:

-5) Ardell DuraLash Flares: I use these all the time.
-90% of my brides wear them, so I buy a lot.
+5) Ardell DuraLash Flares.
+I use these all the time.
+95% of my brides wear them, so I buy a lot.
 Flare lashes are more subtle than strip lashes, and they allow you to build the level of drama you want.
-(2014 Update: I now buy these in bulk from a beauty supply site but for non-makeup artists, CVS is the place to go for these).
+(Update: I now buy these in bulk from a beauty supply site but for non-makeup artists, CVS is the place to go for these).

-6) Cetaphil Moisturizing Lotion: I find that undereye concealers work best when the area is prepped with a little bit of lotion first.
+6) Neutrogena Oil Free Moisture for Sensitive Skin.
+I find that undereye concealers work best when the area is prepped with a little bit of lotion first.
 So I use this non-irritating moisturizer on everyone.
 Also, it comes without SPF, which I prefer for weddings and photoshoots (SPF products can cause a white cast in pictures).

-8) Petroleum Jelly: I’ve used this for chapped lips, to make eyeshadow glossy and to add a sheen to the skin.
+8) Petroleum Jelly.
+I’ve used this for chapped lips, to make eyeshadow glossy and to add a sheen to the skin.
 My cousin uses it on her lashes at night and swears it makes them softer.
-I haven’t tried that yet because if I add any more products to my before bed routine, I’m going to have to start at 7:00pm.
+I haven’t tried that yet because if I add any more products to my nightly beauty routine, I’m going to have to start at 7:00pm.

 CVS is quick, cheap, and (at least for me) convenient.
 What’s your favorite CVS product?